 Data Mapping is the process of matching source data fields to target data fields, during a Data Migration or warehousing project using data mapping tools.
 It’s the translation of information between source and destination, such that the logical/semantic meanings are kept intact and the fitness of use of the destination data is enhanced.

 Further, data would eventually move from your data warehouse to your BI tools, hence another iteration of data mapping would be needed to fine-tune your data to extract the most insightful information and adhere to the intricacies of the tool and the analytics process.
 The same data may need to be pre-processed differently, based on the target of your different analytic processes.

-Powerful and versatile Data Mapping Tools are crucial to your data usage strategy.
+Powerful and versatile mapping tools are crucial to your data usage strategy.

 This article will help the reader understand the basics of Data Mapping and why is it an integral component of an ETL process.
-After looking at the crucial factors to be kept in mind before hunting for Data Mapping Tools, a well-rounded description of the 3 best Data Mapping Tools currently in the market is given to you.
+After looking at the crucial factors to be kept in mind before hunting for data mapping software, a well-rounded description of the 3 best data mapping tools currently in the market is given to you.